nrclark/xre/README.md

 If you copy xre and modify it (say, to have two side-by-side installations), you could run:

-    xre14_5 ise to start ISE 14.5 (once you've set up that copy of XRE)
+> **xre14\_5 ise** to start ISE 14.5 (once you've set up that copy of XRE)
-    xre12_3 ise to start ISE 12.3
+> **xre12\_3 ise** to start ISE 12.3 (ditto)
     ...etc.

+If you wanted to run the 32-bit tools for whatever reason, you could make a copy of XRE, comment out the 64-bit group of variables, and uncomment the 32-bit group.
+Save the new one as xre_32 and the original as xre_64, and you're good to go for both versions.

 Why?
 ===